cpjobling/eg-247-textbook/_build/fourier_transform/1/ft1.md

 ## Computing Fourier Transforms in Matlab

 MATLAB has the built-in **fourier** and **ifourier** functions that can be used to compute the Fourier transform and its inverse.
-We will explore some of thes in the next lab.

 For now, here's an example:

 ### Example

-Use Matlab to confirm the Fourier transform pair:
+Use MATLAB to confirm the Fourier transform pair:

 $$e^{-\frac{1}{2}t^2}\Leftrightarrow \sqrt{2\pi}e^{-\frac{1}{2}\omega^2}$$